HL7/US-Core/input/pagecontent/general-guidance.md

 ### Contained Resources

-When responding to a query, servers **SHOULD** not use inline [contained] resources to represent the returned data.
+When responding to a query, Servers **SHOULD** not use inline [contained] resources to represent the returned data.
 A contained resource can only be used when the source data exists within the context of the FHIR transaction.
 For example, the guidance in the [Medication List] page describes how a contained Medication in MedicationRequest is used to represent the medication.
 In addition, if referencing a contained resource in a US Core Profile, the contained resource **SHOULD** be a US Core Profile if a US Core Profile exists for the resource type.
 Further guidance about the general use case for contained can be found in the base FHIR specification.

 ###  Suppressed Data